 Take a 45-minute walk through the 170-acre garden in a small group for a lovely distraction.
 Many visitors claim that they are so impressed by the garden’s beauty, they end up spending many hours there afterwards.

 The garden features plants from all around the world.
 It was founded in 1993 and has several sub-gardens, marked by walkways, plant sculptures, and themed gardens.
 Highlights include the Asian garden and water garden.
 That said, all of it is outstandingly well-kept and maintained.

 Something for special interests!
 This is a former film studio that specialized in film during the silent era.
-It stands today as one of the very few studios from that era and never made the transition to sound.
+It stands today as one of the few studios from that era and never transitioned to sound.

 Visitors here love to boat, kayak, and mountain bike amongst the wonderful natural settings, taking in the forest flora and fauna.
 The forest is around 600 square miles large.

 Miami’s beachfront art deco designs are legendary.
-It would be a shame to visit Miami and not take some time to just drive along the ocean road and admire the colourful and distinctive curves of the buildings, many of which do not reach above three or four stories.
+It would be a shame to visit Miami and not take some time to drive along the ocean road and admire the colorful and distinctive curves of the buildings, many of which do not reach above three or four stories.